powsybl/powsybl-core/docs/grid_exchange_formats/ampl/export.md

 ## Available exporters

-According to one's needs, there are several Ampl exporters available, each with a version number.
+According to one's needs, there are several AMPL exporters available, each with a version number.

 At the moment, there are: